-Button Actions and Tap Zones Properties Pages
+Tap Zones Properties Pages

-The Tap Zones and Button Actions properties pages allow you to assign custom actions to TouchPad physical buttons or to taps in the Touchpad's corner zone regions (or tap zone regions).
-See Customize Buttons and Taps for more information.
+The Tap Zones properties pages allow you to assign custom actions to taps in the Touchpad's corner zone regions (or tap zone regions).

 The Synaptics TouchPad driver may also control other pointing devices attached to your system.
 If the Synaptics TouchPad driver is controlling more than one pointing device on your system, the Synaptics pages on the Mouse control panel will have a drop-down box listing all of the pointing devices that are controlled.
 You may set separate settings for each by selecting the appropriate device (settings which don't apply to a particular pointing device will be grayed out).